emdash/ampii/MANUAL.md

 Broadly speaking, your time with AMPiI will be spent like this:
 - Set up your Inventory, a one-time task.
-- Import recipes, at any time
+- Import recipes, at any time.
-- Create a meal plan, from specific recipes
+- Create a meal plan, from specific recipes: periodically.
-- Generate a Shopping List from a meal plan
+- Generate a Shopping List from a meal plan, periodically.
-- Update your Inventory, after a shopping trip.
+- Update your Inventory, after a shopping trip: as needed.
-- Cook dish(es) from your meal plan
+- Cook dish(es) from your meal plan, as needed.
-- Log what you've eaten
+- Log what you've eaten, as needed.
 - Review your progress, at the end of a planning period.

-Although AMPiI is for everyine, it's especially oriented towards those who want to prepare food in advance, a.k.a. *meal prepping*.
+AMPiI is especially oriented towards those who want to prepare food in advance, a.k.a. *meal prepping*.

 AMPiI tracks all the food you eat, whether it's pre-packaged, whole, or prepared from scratch.

-## What I'm Really Asking of You
+# System Requirements

 AMPiI represents a bit of a social experiment, and a bit of retro
 idea: the return of the *kitchen computer*.

-I grew up in the '80s and '90s.
-For some reason, back then, the *kitchen* (or near it) was the most popular place to put your computer.
-There were a few reasons for this, I think: one is that few houses had a dedicated *computer room*, and the living room was already dominated by the TV.
-So the kitchen was often the only place for a computer.
-Probably also, it was so mom could keep an eye on the kids, to make sure they weren't up to any computer-related mischief.

-But I think also, a lot of home cooks used their computers to manage their recipes.
 I think it's time to revisit this idea.
 I'm going to ask you to set up a dedicated kitchen computer.

-To this computer, you attach your kitchen peripherals: your scale, your barcode scanner, your camera, and your label printer.
+To this computer, you attach your kitchen peripherals:
+- your scale,
+- your barcode scanner
+- your camera
+- your label printer.

 This way, AMPiI can be the center of your culinary activities.

 You're going to be frequently interacting with AMPiI while in the kitchen, and this makes little sense if your computer is located in another room.

-Just know that AMPiI's needs are modest.
-It does not need to be a new computer, or a fancy computer.
-It's utterly up to you which type of computer you dedicated to AMPiI.
-But I do suggest that you *dedicate* a computer to AMPiI.
-I also recommend that it have a keyboard, though I'll do my best to make a keyboard and mouse unecessary.
+Just know that AMPiI's performance requirements are modest.
+The main thing it needs is a keyboard and USB ports.
+A Raspberry PI 400 would be ideal.

-You're going to be using AMPiI with dirty hands, in a place where spills and splatters are likely, so keep that in mind when choosing its location.
+You're going to be using AMPiI with dirty hands, in a place where spills and splatters are likely, so keep that in mind when choosing your system and its location.
+How you mitigate these hazards is also up to you.
+But you need easy access to both the scale, and the scanner.

 This computer does not need to be connected to the internet!
 AMPiI can work entirely offline.
 If you do have internet access, it allows the
 following:
-- Synchronizing your inventory: this allows you to do planning and inventory on a separate computer, if you so choose, or to backup your data.
-- Participating in the community food database
-- Receive software updates to AMPiI, as they become available.
 - Most importantly: setting your computer's clock automatically.
 This ensures that AMPiI records dates correctly.
 If you choose to run an offline machine, *make sure your clock is set correctly*.
+- Synchronizing your inventory: this allows you to do planning and inventory on a separate computer
+- if you so choose, to back up your data.
+- Participating in the community food database.
+- Receive software updates to AMPiI, as they become available.

 # Nutrition #

 In nutrition, *nutrient density* is the amount of some nutrient for some quantity of food.
-It's a simple ratio, but it's often expressed in units like "g/100g".
+It's a simple ratio of mass to mass, often expressed in units like "grams per 100 grams".

-AMPiI normalizes all these quantities so that totals can be calculated for any sized portion of a given food.
+AMPiI normalizes all these quantities for foodstuffs, so that totals can be calculated for any portion of a given food.

 # Inventory

-The inventory consists of two parts: a food database, with nutritional information about each food, and a *pantry* which tracks individual containers of food.
+The inventory consists of two parts: a food database, with nutritional information about each food, and a *pantry* which tracks individual containers of a given food.

-## What it's For

-AMPiI queries the Inventory when generating shopping lists, so that the list only contains the items that you *actually* need to purchase.

-During planning, expirations dates alert you to use up food before it expires.

 ## Setup

-Your first task after installation will be to set up your inventory.
+Your first task after installation will be to take inventory.
 This is, admittedly, a bit painful.
-But well worth doing.
+But well worth doing up front.

-You're going to need a couple of hours, and a bit of space to work in.

-Now, here's the hard part: take everything out of your pantry and place it on your kitchen table.
-Set up your digital scale, barcode scanner, and camera, and printer if you have these.

-Using the Inventory workflow, you're going to add every item in your inventory into your AMPiI database.

-When you're done, you'll have a datbase of:
-- how much, by weight, of each foodstuff, remains in your pantry
-- the nutritional data for each distinct foodstuff
-- the status of each container in your pantry

-This is a big step.
-I get it.
-But you only have to do it once.
+You can choose to do this peicemeal if you absolutely must.
+But your goal should be to eventually have 100% of your inventory tracked.
+This step makes all the other steps much more enjoyable.

+Each container is assigned a unique ID.
+How you do this is up to you, but it's strongy recommended that you use a printer to create unique barcodes that you can then stick onto each container.

+Or you can use a sharpie and write them by hand.
+Just be aware that you'll also be entering the container ids by hand.

+AMPiI also supports "reusable barcodes".
+These would be barcodes printed on magnetic material, or any other way that allows re-attaching barcodes to containers in your pantry.
+I'm not aware of anyone who manufactures such things.
+Hint hint.
+The other main use-case for this is re-usable food-storage containers.
+This way, there's less waste involved.

+The main rule is this: a given barcode is used for a given container.
+This means that, while you can use the product UPC to identify foods, you can't use it to track container IDs, because they're not globally unique.
+AMPiI tracks individual containers of food.

 ## Maintenance

-After this, it's not so bad.
+You use the same inventory workflow after shopping trips.
+- identify the food.
+This could be by searching the food database, or scanning the product UPC.
+- update nutritional facts. make sure the values reflect what's on the package.
+- for packaged foods
+  - assign a container id.
+  - weigh the container
+  - enter the net weight or volume
+  - enter the expiration, use-by, or best-by date
+- for fresh, whole, or bulk foods,
+  - it's much the same as above, but you can also top-up a reusable
+    container for foods with long shelf life.
+  - also, you can calculate the expiration date from an approximate "shelf life".

-As you eat and prepare food, AMPiI will track the consumption of inventory items.
+As you eat and prepare food, AMPiI will track the consumption for you.

-When you shop, AMPiI will update the Inventory to include what you've bought.
-It's the same workflow as the initial setup, however, the longer you use AMPiI, the easier it gets.

 # Recipes

 Every dish starts with a recipe.
+Well, maybe not every dish.
+But it at least starts with a list of ingredients.

 How you get your recipes is totally up to you.
 Online.
 Print.
 Your grandma's hand-written family secrets.
-It doesn't matter, but in some fashion, they need to exist within AMPiI.
+It doesn't matter, but you need to get them into AMPiI.

-AMPiI cares about your recipes:
+This allows AMPiI to:

-- it calculates the nutrtional summary for each dish
+- Calculate the nutritional summary for each dish.
-- it generates shopping lists for the recipes you want to make
+- Generate shopping lists for the recipes you want to make.
-- it will help you measure each ingredient when cooking
+- Help you measure each ingredient when cooking.

 You don't have to type in the whole recipe.
-AMPiI works with a simplified notion of recipes, that essentially consists of the ingredients list and the required quantity of each.
+AMPiI only cares about the ingredients, and amounts.
+You're free to be as terse or as detailed with other aspects of your recipe.
+I do suggest you take the time to add a photo, as this makes searching recipes much more fun.

+AMPiI wants to know *precisely* which food from your database you're using in your recipe.
+This is a level of precision that can only be achieved from within AMPiI, for obvious reasons.
+So for each ingredient, you'll be asked to identify the food (either by searching, or by scanning), and to input a *precise* weight.

 As stated above, AMPiI tracks food by weight.
 Obviously, many recipes are given in *volumetric* units, especially where I live, in North America.

 Not to worry: AMPiI will help you convert to more scientific weight-based measurements on the fly.
+If the density of the food is known, AMPiI will estimate the weight for you.
+If it's not, you can measure by volume when you cook, and the weight will be read off the scale.
+Just keep in mind that until a *precise* weight is known, nutritional totals will be incomplete.

-As with the inventory setup, in the beginning, you'll have more work entering each recipe you want to make; over time, you'll be relying on work you've already done.
+As with the inventory setup, in the beginning, you'll have a lot of data to enter; over time, you'll build up a library of favorites, and things will go more smoothly.

-A further enhancement is that you can group ingredients that go into the recipe at the same time into *stages*.
+With complex recipes, you can group related ingredients into *bowls*.
+This helps with measuring ingredients during the cooking process.

+## Refining Recipes from a Batch

+You can use the yield and ingredient totals from a previous batch to refine a quantities a recipe.
+Not only will this will help achieve more consistent results, but it will help improve the accuracy of nutrition tracking.

+We haven't talked about batches yet, so don't worry if this doesn't make sense.

 ## Recipe Cleaner